-But Phase I doesn't just apply to future work.
+CMMC Phase I doesn't just apply to new contracts after September.
 If your current contract includes option periods, the government may retroactively apply the CMMC requirement during the execution of those options, particularly for high-priority programs.
 That means even legacy awards may fall under the same scrutiny.